clojure/tools.cli/README.md

 # tools.cli

-tools.cli contains a command line options parser for Clojure.
+Tools for working with command line arguments.

 ## Stable Releases and Dependency Information